Alex Morgan: 2017–2018

 Morgan made three appearances at the 2017 SheBelieves Cup, including a start vs England on March 4.
 On May 26, she was named to the team's roster for two abroad June friendlies vs Sweden and Norway, but withdrew in the coming days after suffering a hamstring injury.
 Morgan was then included in the United States 23-player roster for the 2017 Tournament of Nations, where she scored one goal in a match vs Japan on August 3.
 She ended the year strong, leading the team in goals scored with seven.

-In 2018, Morgan won US Soccer's Female Player of the Year award.
+In 2018, Morgan won U.S. Soccer's Female Player of the Year award.
 She was nominated alongside Julie Ertz, Tobin Heath, Lindsey Horan and Megan Rapinoe.
 She tallied 18 goals total in 19 appearances for the United States in 2018.
 This included her fourth career hat-trick vs Japan at the 2018 Tournament of Nations and her seven goals at the 2018 CONCACAF Women's Championship, where she won golden boot as the tournaments top scorer.
 She helped the team qualify for the 2019 FIFA Women's World Cup in the semifinal of that tournament scoring twice in a 6–0 win vs Jamaica on October 14.
 Morgan then won the CONCACAF Women's Championship for the second time in her career after helping her team defeat Canada 2–0 in the final on October 17, where she contributed one goal.